09:00 — 17:00

 London, United Kingdom

-Following successful short courses for interpreters with English B in the past three summers, Christine Adams and Zoë Hewetson are proposing to run two more in 2017.
-There is a felt need for opportunities for colleagues to work on their B in a practical, supportive environ- ment.
-The courses will run August 21-26 and August 28-September 2, 2017 and will include:
+Christine Adams and Zoë Hewetson have run successful courses for working interpreters with English B for the past four years and are proposing to run two more in 2018.
+We provide opportunities for colleagues to work on their B in a practical, supportive environment.
+The courses will run August 20-25 and August 27-September 1, 2018 and will include:

-We will be running an Arabic A group and a German A group the first week, August 21-26, and a French A group and an Italian A group the second week, August 28-September 2.
-We now have a waiting list for the French A group, but we still have a few places left for Arabic, German and Italian.
+We will have Spanish As and Turkish As the first week, and French As and Polish As the second week.
+We now have a waiting list for the French A group, but we still have a few places left for Spanish, Turkish or Polish As.

 Please send us both an email if you would be interested in attending, giving your A language.
 The courses will take place in central London and the fees are £1250.00 (which will cover tuition, not accommodation).